- Written by Dr.Mehmet Demircioglu

 Photo assessment means evaluating a patient through photographs.
 It can be useful for early planning, especially for international patients, but it has limits.
 Photos can hide miniaturization, donor weakness, scalp disease, and density differences.

-In person assessment means examining the scalp directly.
-It is especially important when the case is complex, the donor looks weak, the patient has diffuse thinning, or the patient has had previous surgery.
+In-person assessment means examining the scalp directly.
+I rely on it more when the case is complex, the donor looks weak, the patient has diffuse thinning, or the patient has had previous surgery.

 Guarantee is a word that should make you cautious.
-No ethical surgeon should guarantee perfection, exact density, or a risk free result.
+No ethical surgeon should treat a hair transplant guarantee as a promise of perfection, exact density, or a risk-free result.
 We can plan carefully, reduce risk, and work with discipline, but surgery still depends on biology and healing.

 Unlimited grafts is not a responsible promise.
 The donor area is limited.
 If a clinic speaks as if grafts are endless, the patient should ask how the donor will look after extraction and what will remain for the future.

 Mega session means a very large graft session.
-It can be appropriate in selected patients, but it can also be risky when used to sell dramatic coverage.
-The question is not only how many grafts can be taken.
-The question is whether they should be taken.
+It can be appropriate in carefully chosen patients, but it can also be risky when used to sell dramatic coverage.
+This is not only about how many grafts can be taken.
+The detail that matters is whether they should be taken.

 Discount urgency means pressure to book quickly because of a temporary price, limited place, or special offer.
-I do not like urgent sales pressure in surgery.
+I take urgent sales pressure seriously in surgery.
 A patient making a permanent decision should have time to think.

 Before and after photos can be useful, but they can also mislead if lighting, hair length, angle, wetness, product, and donor condition are not comparable.
-A serious clinic should be willing to discuss weak cases and limitations, not only dramatic examples.
+A careful clinic will be willing to discuss weak cases and limitations, not only dramatic examples.

 Medical clearance means confirming that the patient is safe for surgery.
 Blood pressure, diabetes, bleeding risk, medications, skin disease, and other conditions can change the plan.
 Aesthetic desire should not outrank medical safety.

 Repair case means a patient needs correction after a previous transplant.
-Repair is usually more limited than first surgery because donor hair has already been used.
-This is why the first plan should be careful.
+A hair transplant repair is usually more limited than first surgery because donor hair has already been used.
+The first plan should be careful.
 A poor first surgery can make every later option harder.

 Use this glossary as a way to make the consultation clearer, not as a way to challenge every word a surgeon says.
 A good surgeon should welcome informed patients.
-In my practice, when a patient understands the basics, we can spend more time on the real decision.
+When a patient understands the basics, we can spend more time on the real decision.

 During consultation, each term should become practical.
 FUE should lead to a discussion about extraction, donor protection, and surgical responsibility.
 Density should lead to a discussion about hair caliber, blood supply, future loss risk, and what the scalp can safely support.

-The glossary should help you understand donor capacity, graft safety, native hair stability, hairline design, crown planning, one session limits, and follow up during growth.
+The glossary should help you understand donor capacity, graft safety, native hair stability, hairline design, crown planning, one-session limits, and follow-up during growth.
 When these points are explained in plain language, the patient is no longer reacting to impressive terminology.
-He is judging the quality of the plan.
+They are judging the quality of the plan.

 If the answers become vague, rushed, or sales focused, pay attention.
+This matters before travel, especially when judging how to choose a hair transplant clinic in Turkey.
 Confusion before surgery often becomes regret after surgery.
 You do not need to understand every technical detail like a surgeon, but you should understand the logic of your own plan.

-When you understand the language, you become harder to pressure and easier to care for properly.
-That is the real value of a patient focused hair transplant glossary.
+When you understand the language, you become harder to pressure and easier to manage properly.
+That is the real value of a patient-focused hair transplant glossary.